MatteoSava/pixelart-lora/README.md

 # train-jalb

 LoRA training and inference tooling for a small grayscale pixel-art character style.
-The training pipeline uses the public [`mattsava/nob`](https://huggingface.co/datasets/mattsava/nob) dataset, runs SDXL fine-tuning jobs on Modal GPUs, and ships with a local Gradio app backed by a remote Modal inference function.
+The training pipeline uses the public [`mattsava/nob`](https://huggingface.co/datasets/mattsava/nob) dataset, fine-tunes SDXL on Modal GPUs, and ships with a local Gradio app backed by a remote Modal inference function.

 This is a deliberately constrained image problem.
 The target style is not "make a cute character" in a continuous photographic space; the model has to stay inside a low-resolution pixel-art language: blocky silhouettes, hard nearest